bvarent/doc-block-tags/README.md

 PHP DocBlock Tag Reader
 =======================
 A library to read tags from DocBlocks in PHP class files.
-A bit similar to Doctrine Annotations.
+Composed of phpDocumentor, Doctrine Annotations, and Typo3's ReflectionService.

 Goals
 -----
 * Be performant or at least cachable.
 * Support custom tag definitions.
 * Be a Zend Framework 2 module.
+* Provide a ReflectionService.
+ * Create and manage Doctrine ReflectionClasses itself.
+ * ReflectionProperty::getType reads @var and class->@property tags.
+ * Provide information on a whole collection of classes.
+  * Get all subclasses of a class.
+  * Get all methods with a certain annotation.
+  * etc.
+ * Other useful stuff.

 Installation
 ------------
-Add a requirement to your composer.json file.
+* Add a requirement in your composer.json file.
+* Override the default module configuration in your application.config.
+  See the module.config for documentation.

 Usage
 -----